Horiqq7/array-sorting-algorithms/README.md

-# Sorting Alghoritms for Beginners
+# Sorting Alghoritms for Integer Arrays
-We implement 3 sorting algorithms for integer arrays.